clottman/cassey-on-eleventy/posts/2019-06-15-housing-reads.md

 title: "Great Housing Reads"
 date: 2019-06-15 2:32:31.000000000 -08:00
 tags: [housing, justice, posts]
-status: publish
-type: post
-published: true
-author:
-  display_name: Cassey
-excerpt: Books, articles, and satire that has informed my thinking on housing policy over the years, and put my intuitions into words.
+social_description: Books, articles, and satire that has informed my thinking on housing policy over the years, and put my intuitions into words.
 ---

 ## Books